rhyslwells/Data-Archive/content/standardised/Command Prompt.md

   - software
 aliases:
   - cmd
-category:
+category: DE
 ---
-Command Prompt (cmd) is a command-line interpreter on Windows systems that allows users to execute commands to perform various basic tasks.
-Below are some common tasks that can be performed in cmd, along with examples:
+Command Prompt (cmd) is a command-line interpreter on Windows systems that allows users to execute commands to perform various basic tasks. cmd is less powerful compared to [[PowerShell]], it remains useful for simple file system navigation, file management, and running legacy scripts.

 Related to:
 - [[Bash]]